ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks/cluster_deployment.md

 eksctl create cluster -f eks-cluster.yaml
 ```

-It will take about 15 minutes to crate the cluster.
-Example output is shown below:
+It will take about 15 minutes to create the cluster.
+The example output is shown below:

 ```output
 2024-04-08 18:56:57 [ℹ]  eksctl version 0.175.0